 If history is your passion you will love the examples of Venetian architecture on Kythira.
 The island used to be under Venetian rule, and you can still find evidence of this in the fortresses in the capital (Chora) and in Avlemonas.
 These fortresses provide spectacular views of the picturesque island.

 If you’re not self-catering there are several small taverns in the different towns on Kythira for you to try some traditional Greek food.
 But if you’re vegan it’s best you check this vegan guide to Greece before you go so you know which dishes cater for plant-based eaters.

 Kythira definitely has something to offer every type of traveller but if you love nature and beaches you will leave a piece of your heart on this quiet Greek island.

 Written by Nina from Lemons and Luggage.
 See more from Nina on Instagram.

-When you see bleached cliffs, white sand and turquoise waters of Lefkada, you’ll find it hard to believe that more people don’t come to this hidden gem in the heart of the Ionian Sea.
-Lefkada Island is one of Greece’s most incredible natural beauties and an off the beaten path destination perfect for anyone looking for a quiet Greek Island vacation.
+When you see the bleached cliffs, white sand and turquoise waters of Lefkada, you’ll find it hard to believe that more people don’t come to this hidden gem in the heart of the Ionian Sea.
+Lefkada Island is one of Greece’s most incredible natural beauties and an off-the-beaten-path destination perfect for anyone looking for a quiet Greek Island vacation.

 Spring and summer are the perfect time to discover the island’s many beaches.
 For a day of sunbathing, swimming, and beach games head to Mylos Beach or Porto Katsiki beach.
 Their long white stretches of sand are undeveloped and can only be reached by descending the trail or steps down to the beach but that is part of their charm.